ls-1801/batchjob-operator/text/Thesis/md/Implementation/Operator.md

 - **Reserve Resources** by using so-called Ghost Pods inside the cluster that specify a resource request and thus reserve the resources

-- **Preempt** Ghost Pods for pods that wants to be deployed inside a slot
+- **Preempt** Ghost Pods for Pods that wants to be deployed inside a slot

 The TestBed Reconciler listens to changes to the TestBed CR and the current cluster situation.
-It ensures that the correct number of pods with the specified resource requests are always deployed onto the cluster.
+It ensures that the correct number of Pods with the specified resource requests are always deployed onto the cluster.
 The TestBed CR is composed of the following configurations:

-- Label Name to Identify any nodes that are part of the TestBed.
+- Label Name to Identify any Nodes that are part of the TestBed.
 Only the Label Name is specified, not a specific value.
 The value is later used to create a distinct order of slots in the cluster.

-- Number of slots per node
+- Number of slots per Node

 - Resource Request per slot

-Given the Testbeds specification, the Reconciler listens for all changes to nodes **with** the specified label.
-It also needs to listen for nodes **without** any label if the label was removed and the Testbed needs to be resized.
-Further, it also listens to changes to any pod part of the Test Bed.
+Given the Testbeds specification, the Reconciler listens for all changes to Nodes **with** the specified label.
+It also needs to listen for Nodes **without** any label if the label was removed and the Testbed needs to be resized.
+Further, it also listens to changes to any Pod part of the Test Bed.

 The typical Reconciliation Loop works as follows: